aiops/docs/docs/stage_verification/rest_api.md

 ## Verify

-After sending the logs, you can compare logs indexed with different tags by send the following request ([specification](https://logsight.ai/swagger-ui/index.html#/Compare/getCompareResultsUsingPOST)):
+After sending the logs, you can compare logs using the tags attached during indexing by send the following request ([specification](https://logsight.ai/swagger-ui/index.html#/Compare/getCompareResultsUsingPOST)):

 <!-- tabs:start -->
 #### **Request**